-The ENRLI has established the QMUL Energy Forum to support it in achieving the highest academic standards by convening leaders in the industry to share and debate views across a range of topics, the Forum aims to promote the Institute's reputation for thought leadership.
+The ELI has established the QMUL Energy Forum to support it in achieving the highest academic standards by convening leaders in the industry to share and debate views across a range of topics, the Forum aims to promote the Institute's reputation for thought leadership.
 The Forum is chaired by Maria Taylor who is also chair of the International Energy Credit Association.

-The Energy and Natural Resources Law Institute is supported by (a) a Management Executive, (b) a Steering Committee compromising leading industry and legal practitioners from the field of Energy and Natural Resources Law and (c) general academic members.
+The Energy Law Institute is supported by (a) a Management Executive, (b) a Steering Committee compromising leading industry and legal practitioners from the field of Energy and Natural Resources Law and (c) general academic members.

-- Professor James Dallas, Executive Director, Energy and Natural Resources Law Institute
+- Professor James Dallas, Executive Director, Energy Law Institute

-- Norah Gallagher, Academic Director, Energy and Natural Resources Law Institute
+- Norah Gallagher, Academic Director, Energy Law Institute

 - Maria Taylor, Head of the Energy Forum.